JustinKhu/Windows-Server-AD-Lab/README.md

 **Extras:**

 * Remotely connected to client VM using Remote Desktop.
 Required some troubleshooting (editing firewall settings, setting up GPO's and/or using cmd to allow remote connections).
 * Installed PDQ Deploy and experimented with deploying software applications to client VM.
+* Installed print server and added 'HR' OU to security permissions.
+Added printer on 'Patty' user profile.